maul-esel/ChameleonCoder/README.md

 To add an extension to CC, simply place it in the ```Components\``` folder.

 ## Resources model
 Resources are described by XML files in the ```Data\``` folder.
 A resource can have several child resource.
-For more information see the wiki.
+For more information see the help file.
 You can interact with these resources in a lot of different ways such as copying, moving, editing or compiling them.

 ## RichContent model